zerosquaredio/arty/35t/tutorial1_vivado_2019.1.md

 Now you should have the stock ARM M3 Cortex example design running with the compiled example software!

-In the next tutorial we'll go through how to add our own ARM AXI slave device to the design with some additional custom RTL and add code to the Cortex application that accesses the new peripheral.
+In the next tutorial we'll cover how to add your own ARM AXI slave device to the design with some custom RTL and add code for the new AXI peripheral to the Cortex application.

 Take Care!<br>
 -Charley<br>
-10/7/2020<br>
+10/16/2020<br>